(1828 - 1900)

 see his Battle Report

-In April 1861 he was commissioned BGen. of OH state troops and in May 1861 BGen. of Volunteers.
-He then served in Western VA with his "Brigade of the Kanawha".
+In April 1861 he was commissioned Brigadier General of OH state troops and in May 1861 Brigadier General of Volunteers.
+He then served in Western VA with his "Brigade of the Kanawha."

 On the Campaign

-In command of the Kanawha Division of the Ninth (IX) Army Corps, and nominally the IX Corps, though that was Burnside's in fact.
+In command of the Kanawha Division of the Ninth Army Corps, and nominally the Ninth Corps itself, though that was Burnside's in fact.

 The rest of the War

-In October 1862 he was promoted to MGen. of Volunteers but his commission expired as there was an excess of generals.
-He commanded the District of OH then the 3rd Division/XXIII Corps in the Atlanta campaign and at the battles of Franklin and Nashville.
+In October 1862 he was promoted to Major General of Volunteers but his commission expired as there was an excess of generals.
+He commanded the District of OH then the 3rd Division/23rd Corps in the Atlanta campaign and at the battles of Franklin and Nashville.

 After the War

-In October, 1873, he was elected president of the Wabash railroad, and removed to Toledo to take charge of his new work.
+In October 1873 he was elected president of the Wabash railroad, and moved to Toledo to take charge of his new work.
 In 1876 he was elected representative to Congress, where he served from 15 October, 1877, till 3 March, 1879.

 References & notes